-This spring Mobility for All, Community Cycles, and Boulder County Housing Authority are teaming up to offer bicycles and bicycle maintenance through an Earn-a-Bike (EAB) and a tune up program for Boulder County Housing Authority residents.
+This year Mobility for All, Community Cycles, and Boulder County Housing Authority are teaming up to offer bicycles and bicycle maintenance through an Earn-a-Bike (EAB) and a tune up program for Boulder County Housing Authority residents.

 The EAB and tune up programs will focus on increasing transportation resiliency and subsequently reinforcing healthy lifestyle habits, sustainable transportation choices, and encouraging multimodal transportation use.
 Transportation resiliency encompasses the bridging of gaps and barriers that typically discourage or deter residents from accessing the multi-modal transportation system.